 You also need to install iCloud on your PC and set it up.
 This is pretty easy to do.
 Here are instructions on how to do this: https://support.apple.com/en-us/HT204283

 The last step is to enable iCloud for your PC.
 To do this, you must go to Control Panel > System and Security > System > iCloud and then check the box next to “iCloud for Windows.”

 When you turn on your iPhone, iPad, or Mac, iCloud will automatically sync with your new device.
-If you have an old device, you can manually download files from it.
+If you have an old machine, you can manually download files from it.

-As a PC user, I’m always looking for ways to keep my computer running smoothly.
+As a PC user, I always look for ways to keep my computer running smoothly.
 This includes backing up files, backing up apps, backing up iCloud, backing up apps, and so much more.

 With iCloud for PC, you can do everything from your phone or tablet.
 You can even access your computer from the Cloud.

 Additionally, iCloud is backed by Apple’s massive servers and infrastructure.
 So if you get into a situation where something goes wrong, they’ll make it right.

 Setting up iCloud is pretty straightforward.
 It’s free, and you can use it to back up your phone, keep your data synced across all your devices, and share information between them.

 However, it doesn’t come with many extras like apps and is less powerful than other backup options.

 However, it does offer a lot of functionality.
 It’s simple, it’s easy to use, and it’s free.
 What more could you ask for?